Set Up Your Virtual Machine for an On-premises HA Scale Cluster

 d.
 Click Product Family and select NetQ.

 e.
-For deployments using KVM, download the NetQ SW 4.12 KVM image.
-For deployments using VMware, download the NetQ SW 4.12 VMware image
+For deployments using KVM, download the NetQ SW 4.12.0 KVM Scale image.
+For deployments using VMware, download the NetQ SW 4.12.0 VMware Scale image

 f.
 If prompted, read the license agreement and proceed with the download.